Architecture · Guarantees · Usage Patterns

 Lock is held only for metadata scan — no callbacks run under lock |

-| Shared memory | Bucket array & channels live in createShared heap — manual lifecycle, no GC |
+| Shared memory | Bucket array, ring, slab, and response-slot pool live in createShared — manual lifecycle, no GC |

-Managed automatically by the macro-generated init / grow / drop procs |
+Managed automatically by the macro-generated init / drop procs |

 | Shutdown complexity | dropListener / dropAllListeners drain in-flight futures (5 s timeout per future) before returning — ensures no callbacks touch released resources |